Bayesian reconstruction of memories stored in neural networks from their connectivity: Introduction

 We analyse a variant of the celebrated Hopfield model~\cite{hopfield1982} for a recurrent neural network composed of $N$ interacting neurons with state $s_i$, $i=1,\ldots,N$.
 The network is fully-connected with symmetric, bidirectional connections that have a scalar weight $\emJ_{ij}=\emJ_{ji}\in\mathbb{R}$.
-The neurons update their state at time $t+1$ sequentially according to $s_i^{t+1} = g(a_i^t)$, where $g(\cdot)$ is some non-linear activation function and $a_i^t = \sum_{j\neq i}\emJ_{ij}s_j^t$ is the total synaptic input of the $i$th neuron.
+The neurons update their state at iteration $k+1$ sequentially according to